Peoplesized/peoplesizedcom/_includes/work-with-us/junior-consultant-july-2015.md

 If you're interested, email [work-with-us@peoplesized.com](https://github.com/Peoplesized/peoplesizedcom/edit/stage/_includes/work-with-us/junior-consultant-july-2015.md) by _Monday 8 June_ with:

-- Just enough information to convince us that you're the right person to talk to (you can include the normal bits about your interest in the role, etc).
+- A cover letter with just enough information to convince us that you're the right person to talk to
 - Include a short CV or résumé (1 to 2 pages)
 - We'd also like to know if you're still studying, and how you heard about the position